-According to the United Network for Organ Sharing (UNOS), 41,354 organ transplants were performed in the United States in 2021, demonstrating an increase of 5.9% over 2020.^{1,2} Annual records were set for kidney, liver, and heart transplants with the 40,000-transplant milestone exceeded for the first time.
-The Health Resources and Services Administration (HRSA) reports that 5,073 unrelated and 4,276 related bone marrow and cord blood transplants were performed in the United States in 2021 and reported to the Center for International Blood and Marrow Transplant Research CIBMTR.3 UNOS and the HRSA report that there were over 46,000 organ transplants performed in 2023, continuing the annual increase trend.^{2,4} The Organ Procurement and Transplantation Network (OPTN) reports that there are more than 105,000 people on the national transplant waiting list with a new name added to the list approximately every nine to ten minutes.^{1,2} There are more people in need of transplants than there are donors, and 17 people die each day waiting for an organ transplant.
-Organ donation from one donor can save eight lives and enhance more than 75 lives.^{1,2,4,5}
+According to the United Network for Organ Sharing (UNOS), 41,354 organ transplants were performed in the United States in 2021, demonstrating an increase of 5.9% over 2020.
+Annual records were set for kidney, liver, and heart transplants with the 40,000-transplant milestone exceeded for the first time.
+The Health Resources and Services Administration (HRSA) report that 5,073 unrelated and 4,276 related bone marrow and cord blood transplants were performed in the United States in 2021 and reported to the Center for International Blood and Marrow Transplant Research CIBMTR.
+The Organ Procurement and Transplantation Network (OPTN) reports that over 42,800 organ transplants were performed in 2022, and there are more than 105,000 people on the national transplant waiting list with a new name added to the list approximately every nine to ten minutes.
+There are more people in need of transplants than there are donors and 17 people die each day waiting for an organ transplant.
+Organ donation from one donor can save eight lives and enhance more than 75 lives.
+1,2,4,5